Information Spillover in Multiple Zero-sum Games: Conclusion

 \section{Conclusion}

-We studied a three-player generalization of the Aumann et al. model and analysed the effects of information spillover on the equilbrium payoff set of the informed player.
-Our first result provided a sufficient condition under which a continuum of equilibrium payoffs exist in the model and which implies, in particular, the existence of equilibria where the informed player circumvents the adverse effects of information spillover.
-These equilibria involve no signaling on equilibrium path.
-This sufficiency condition is implied by the more interpretable local non-revelation condition.
-Our second main result presented a necessary condition for equilibria to attain the upper end of $I(p^0)$, which provides a restriction on the signaling processes that can be generated by such an equilibrium.
-A corollary of this result is that equilibria which ``uncorrelate'' the two two-player zero-sum games $G_A(p^0_A)$ and $G_B(p^0_B)$(whenever $I(p^0)$ is, of course, nondegenarate) do not achieve the upper end of $I(p^0)$.
+We studied a three-player generalization of the Aumann et al. model and analysed the effects of information spillover on the equilibrium payoff set of the informed player.
+Our first two results provided a sufficient condition under which a continuum of equilibrium payoffs exist in the model and which implies, in particular, the existence of equilibria where the informed player circumvents the adverse effects of information spillover.
+These equilibria involve no signalling on equilibrium path.
+This sufficient condition is implied by the more interpretable local non-revelation condition.
+Our second main result presented a necessary condition for equilibria to attain the upper end of $I(p^0)$, which provides a restriction on the signalling processes that can be generated by such an equilibrium.
+A corollary of this result is that equilibria which ``uncorrelate'' the two two-player zero-sum games $G_A(p^0_A)$ and $G_B(p^0_B)$(whenever $I(p^0)$ is, of course, non-degenerate) do not achieve the upper end of $I(p^0)$.

 Several questions remain unanswered with regards to the model $\mathcal{G}(p^0)$.
-What are the ex-ante equilibrium payoffs of the informed player that can be achieved through singalling on path of play?
-Is it possible, when $\mathcal{NR}(p^0) = \emptyset$ and $I(p^0)$ is nondegenerate, that the upper end of $I(p^0)$ is achieved as an equilibrium payoff of the informed player?
+What are the ex-ante equilibrium payoffs of the informed player that can be achieved through signalling on path of play?
+Is it possible, when $\mathcal{NR}(p^0) = \emptyset$ and $I(p^0)$ is non-degenerate, that the upper end of $I(p^0)$ is achieved as an equilibrium payoff of the informed player?
 As our last example (Example \ref{not attainable}) showed, it might be the case that only the lower end of $I(p^0)$ is achievable as an equilibrium payoff.
 Is it possible that an example of $\mathcal{G}(p^0)$ exists for which the upper end of $I(p^0)$ is not achievable, but something in the interior of $I(p^0)$ is an equilibrium payoff?
 These questions remain to be answered in future work.